fluidtrends/carmel/challenges/react/challenge2/README.md

 Now let's show it near our other components

-Edit the components function.
-Your components function how returns the components from the json file and we need to add one extra component, you can do this by using concat
+Edit the component function.
+Your components function now returns the components from the json file and we need to add one extra component, you can do this by using concat

 <details>
   <summary>Maybe you will need this </summary>